lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * ID_CRED_I is intended to facilitate for the Responder to retrieve the Initiator's public authentication key.

 The identifiers ID_CRED_I and ID_CRED_R are registered in the "COSE Header Parameters" IANA registry.
 As such, ID_CRED_I and ID_CRED_R typically also provide information about the format of authentication credential, CRED_I and CRED_R, respectively.
+ID_CRED_I and ID_CRED_R MAY be of different types.

 Public key certificates can be identified in different ways.
-COSE header parameters for identifying C509 certificates and X.509 certificates are defined in {{I-D.ietf-cose-cbor-encoded-cert}} and {{I-D.ietf-cose-x509}}, for example:
+COSE header parameters for identifying  X.509 or C509 certificates are defined in {{I-D.ietf-cose-x509}} and {{I-D.ietf-cose-cbor-encoded-cert}}, for example:

-* by a hash value with the 'c5t' or 'x5t' parameters;
+* by a hash value with the 'x5t' or 'c5t' parameters, respectively:

    * ID_CRED_x = { 34 : COSE_CertHash }, for x = I or R,

-   * ID_CRED_x = { TBD3 : COSE_CertHash }, for x = I or R,
+   * ID_CRED_x = { TBD3 : COSE_CertHash }, for x = I or R;

-* by a URI with the 'c5u' or 'x5u' parameters;
+* or by a URI with the 'x5u' or 'c5u' parameters, respectively:

    * ID_CRED_x = { 35 : uri }, for x = I or R,

-   * ID_CRED_x = { TBD4 : uri }, for x = I or R,
+   * ID_CRED_x = { TBD4 : uri }, for x = I or R.

 ID_CRED_x MAY contain the actual credential used for authentication, CRED_x.
 For example, a certificate chain can be transported in ID_CRED_x with COSE header parameter c5c or x5chain, defined in {{I-D.ietf-cose-cbor-encoded-cert}} and {{I-D.ietf-cose-x509}}.
-ID_CRED_I and ID_CRED_R MAY be of different types.

-CWT and UCCS are transported with the COSE header parameter registered in {{cwt-header-param}}.
+Credentials of type CWT and UCCS are transported with the COSE header parameter registered in {{cwt-header-param}}:

 * ID_CRED_x = { TBD1 : CWT }, for x = I or R,

-* ID_CRED_x = { TBD1 : UCCS }, for x = I or R,
+* ID_CRED_x = { TBD1 : UCCS }, for x = I or R.

 It is RECOMMENDED that ID_CRED_x uniquely identify the public authentication key as the recipient may otherwise have to try several keys.
 ID_CRED_I and ID_CRED_R are transported in the 'ciphertext', see {{asym-msg3-proc}} and {{asym-msg2-proc}}.

-When ID_CRED_x does not contain the actual credential, it may be very short, e.g., if the endpoints have agreed to use a key identifier parameter 'kid'.
+When ID_CRED_x does not contain the actual credential, it may be very short, e.g., if the endpoints have agreed to use a key identifier parameter 'kid':

+* ID_CRED_x = { 4 : key_id_x }, where key_id_x : kid, for x = I or R.

 Note that 'kid' is extended to support int values to allow more one-byte identifiers (see {{kid-header-param}} and {{kid-key-common-param}}) which may be useful in many scenarios since constrained devices only have a few keys.

-* ID_CRED_x = { 4 : key_id_x }, where key_id_x : kid, for x = I or R.

 ## Cipher Suites {#cs}